jellyfishtacoz/OpenInteraction/README.md

 ## OpenInteraction
 Team 12 | Jack Dohrn, Bernie Dohrn

+## Notes
+- keybinds currently only work with letters and symbols
+- eyetracking works best in well lit areas, close to the camera
+- no current option to switch camera input, uses window's default

 ## Run Program
 To run the program, simply run the file `openinteraction.py`